UPPMAX/R-matlab-julia-HPC/docs/advanced/thread_parallelism/README.md

 with a custom amount of cores.

 This Slurm script is called by the benchmark script, i.e. not directly by a user.
+If the Slurm script is absent, the benchmark script will (try to) download it for you.

 ???- hint "How do I run it anyways?"